This document ilustrates how to setup GitHub Pages using Hugo as website generator and GitHub’s Actions to automate the deployment process.

 So basically this project’s repository has the following branches:

-folder.# Docs folder
+docs/ folder.# Docs folder

 mkdir docs && cd docs